KenKundert/bump/README.rst

     bump            ⟪2.1.1 → 2.1.2⟫

 Without an indication of which level to update, the lowest available level is updated.
-The lowest available level is *patch* post-release and *iteration* pre-release.
+The lowest available level is *patch* post-release and *revision* pre-release.

 You can output the current version using::